-On the first day, riders cross the so-called “Röstigraben”, which is the border between the French and the German speaking parts of Switzerland.
-“Rösti” as you may know, is a famous Swiss German dish that is not traditionally served in the French part, hence the word “Röstigraben = Rösti ditch”.
-A nation divided by a traditional dish.
-The route takes the riders from the “Promenade” in Gstaad through little roads and trails along the Saane river to Rougemont.
-In Rougemont the riders will reach the turning point and from there they will take an alternate route back to Saanen.
-The historical village of Saanen is known for its famous ancient chalets as well as the little airport, which is one of the coldest areas in the valley.
+On the second day, the route takes the riders from the “Promenade” in Gstaad through little roads and trails along the Saane river to the historical village of Saanen that is known for its famous ancient chalets as well as the little airport, which is one of the coldest areas in the valley.
 Once the riders pass through Saanen the route will guide them to Chalberhöni which will then lead them up the Eggli.
 The 7km climb up the Eggli, forces riders to conquer 590m of climbing.
 It tends to become harder and steeper towards the end, but the effort is well rewarded as the view of the Alps around Gstaad are breathtaking.
 The final downhill is on a sledge trail and requires concentration and skill.
-The final stretch to the finish village at the Gondola station Gstaad-Eggli, requires riders to make use of their final energy reserves.
+At the bottom riders head out via Feutersoey across the hilly terrain towards Gsteig.
+Just beyond Feutersoey, the riders will be met by another short steep climb, followed by an equally short downhill.
+Once in Gsteig, the riders will ride straight through a cow stable, a real highlight for both riders and spectators.
+From there, riders make their way back towards Gstaad.The final stretch to the finish village past the Gondola station Gstaad-Eggli, requires riders to make use of their final energy reserves.